-(1) Includes all options granted that will be unvested and outstanding on August 18, 2000 or later, provided that the mergers have not occurred by that date.

-(2) Grants valued assuming a market value of \$13.00 per share for OraSure Technologies stock at the time of the mergers.
+- (1) Includes all options granted that will be unvested and outstanding on July 20, 2000 or later, provided that the mergers have not occurred by that date. - (2) Grants valued assuming a market value of \$13.00 per share for OraSure Technologies stock at the time of the mergers, less the exercise price for each option granted.

 Employment Agreements.
 STC currently does not have any employment agreements with any of its executive officers.
-However, after the consummation of the mergers pursuant to the agreement and plan of merger, Michael J. Gausling, the president and chief executive officer of STC, Dr. R. Sam Niedbala, the executive vice president and chief science officer of STC and William Hinchey, the executive vice president of business development-oral fluid products of STC, will be employed by OraSure Technologies pursuant to employment agreements, the material terms of which are summarized below.
+However, after the consummation of the mergers pursuant to the agreement and plan of merger, Michael J. Gausling, the president and chief executive officer of STC, Dr. R. Sam Niedbala, the executive vice president and chief science officer of STC and William Hinchey, the executive vice president of business development-oral fluid products of STC, will be employed by OraSure Technologies pursuant to employment agreements, the terms of which are set forth below.

 Stock Options and Incentive Plans.
 None of the stock options awarded under the STC 1996 Employee Incentive and Non-Qualified Stock Option Plan prior to the consummation of the mergers will accelerate or vest as a result of the mergers.
 Any option that is not exercised before the date the mergers become effective will be converted into an option with respect to common stock of OraSure Technologies following the mergers, in a manner intended to maintain the aggregate intrinsic value of the converted options.
-The number of shares of combined company stock to which any converted option will pertain will equal the number of STC shares subject to that option multiplied by the exchange ratio, and the exercise price of such options will be the current exercise price of that option divided by the exchange ratio.
-For more information about the exchange ratio, see the section entitled "The Agreement and Plan of Merger--Merger Consideration" beginning on page 49.
+The number of shares of combined company stock to which any such converted option will pertain will equal the number of STC shares subject to such award multiplied by the exchange ratio, and the exercise price of such options will be the current exercise price of such option divided by the exchange ratio.
+For more information about the exchange ratio, see the section entitled "The Agreement and Plan of Merger--Merger Consideration" beginning on page 44.